Correlated quantum matter and unusual transport phenomena.

 QPC is part of the PHYNANO group gathering several frequently interacting teams.

-April 2019: Hadrien Duprez obtained one of the two prizes for best oral presentation at the C2N PhD days.
+April 2019: Hadrien Duprez obtained one of the two awards for best oral presentation at the C2N PhD days.
 Congratulations Hadrien for this pedagogical tour de force!

 October 2018: Great Prize Madame Victor Noury of the French Academy of Sciences awarded to Frédéric Pierre.